nechamamarkovitz/Ecommerce_analysis_sql/README.md

 **Key Analyses**
 1. Profitability by Payment Method: Revenue per payment type, Cancellation rate, Average order value

-**Key Insights:** credit card and online shoping generate higher revenue, but it should be noted that credit cards have the highest cancellation rate of all other payment sources.
+**Insights:** credit card and online shoping generate higher revenue, but it should be noted that credit cards have the highest cancellation rate of all other payment sources.